siddhx579/Spotify-Clone/README.md

 # Spotify Clone

-A Spotify clone application built using the MERN stack (MongoDB, Express.js, React, and Node.js) with three main modules: Frontend, Backend, and Admin.
+This is a full-featured responsive Spotify clone built using the MERN stack (MongoDB, Express.js, React, and Node.js).
+The project aims to replicate core Spotify functionalities, allowing users to browse, play, and manage music content in a seamless and interactive interface.
+The application is divided into three main modules:
+- **Frontend**: The user-facing module where users can explore music and create playlists.
+- **Backend**: The server-side API, music streaming, and database operations.
+- **Admin**: An administrative dashboard to manage the music content and other configurations.

 ## Features
 - Search and browse songs, albums, and artists